Abreu,Eduardo

 DeSimone,Alison

-Comp, Music Theory&Musicology I am a musicologist with many interdisciplinary research interests.
+Composition, Music Theory & Musicology I am a musicologist with many interdisciplinary research interests.
 I specialize in opera, theater, and singing in seventeenth- and eighteenth-century England, and I am currently working on research projects concerning the origins of the benefit concert in eighteenth-century England, miscellany and music, and and early modern celebrity.
 I also have broader interests in Baroque opera/theater, women in early music, and the history of singers before 1800.
 I have also been a researcher and cataloguer for a large body of musical prints and manuscripts owned privately in the Czech Republic; in the collection are works by late eighteenth- and early nineteenth-century Bohemian and Austrian composers, including pieces by Haydn, Mozart, and Beethoven.

 |